Fraudulent Claim? Our Workers' Comp Defense Attorneys Can Help

 In Pennsylvania, injured workers must meet with the employer's approved physicians or medical provider within the first 90 days.
 Failing to do so may result in the dismissal of the workers' compensation claim.

-It's critical to talk with a workers' comp defense attorney that knows Pennsylvania laws.
-Our law firm has two PA offices -- Doylestown and Norristown.
+It's critical to talk with a workers' comp defense attorney who knows Pennsylvania laws.
+Our law firm has four PA offices —Doylestown, Feasterville, Norristown, and Wayne.
 We're experts in the Commonwealth's legal system.

 How Our Workers' Comp Defense Attorneys Can Help

 Our local law firm focuses on providing advice and counsel for employers in every aspect of risk assessment, claims mitigation strategy, negotiation, mediation, and litigation.
-The goal of our workers' comp attorneys is to reduce your organization's claims liability.
-Apart from legal representation, we also offer in-service seminars and consultations to our clients about a range of workers' compensation topics.
+The goal of our workers' comp attorneys is to reduce your organization's liability on claims.
+In addition to legal representation, we offer in-service seminars and consultations to our clients on a range of workers' compensation topics.

-We can also assist you with a host of other business-related services such as employment law, business law, and IP law.
+We can also assist you with a range of other business-related services, including employment, business, and IP law.
 U.S. News cited our firm as one of the Best Law Firms for 2022.
 Give us a call today.
 Or contact an attorney directly here.

 Workers Compensation Defense Attorneys